haodong2000/CACGAN/README.md

 - `ClassicHistEqual.ipynb` for histogram equalization and `ClassicAUG.ipynb` for classic augmentation
 - `ACGAN_AUG.ipynb` for data synthetizing using an AC-GAN model
+- `GenerateData.ipynb` for generating new data to `./GANGEN` through the Generator saved during training
-- folders `[augmented, original, synthetic]` are results of multiple classifiers on augmented data, original data, and synthetic data, respectively.
+- folders `[augmented, original, synthetic]` are results of multiple classifiers on augmented data, original data, and synthetic data, respectively

 ### Classic Augmentation